-Ms. Byrne spoke about the troubles she encountered in life, and then, at the turning point, while reading a book her daughter gave her as a gift, called “think and grow rich”, an idea suddenly hit her.
-She had stumbled upon “the secret”.
+Ms. Byrne spoke about the troubles she encountered in life, and then, at the turning point, while reading a book her daughter had given her as a gift, called “think and grow rich,” an idea suddenly hit her.
+She had stumbled upon “the secret.”

-I remembered when I was studying literature for my high schools exams, I read a poem that went something like “two girls discovered the secret of the life in a single line of poetry.”
-Now that’s totally irrelevant, so coming back to the point, in this case, it was “one woman” who discovered the secret of life in a classic book of literature.
+I remembered when I was studying literature for my high school exams, I read a poem that went something like “two girls discovered the secret of life in a single line of poetry.”
+Now that’s totally irrelevant, so coming back to the point, in this case, it was “one woman” who had discovered the secret of life in a classic book of literature.

 Is the secret a religion?